phalcon/documentation/docs/encryption-security-jwt.md

 ### Item

 [Phalcon\Encryption\Security\JWT\Token\Item][security-jwt-token-item] is used internally to store a payload as well as its encoded state.
 Such payload can be the claims data or the headers' data.
-By using this component, we can easily extract the necessary information for each Token.
+By using this component, we can extract the necessary information for each Token.

 ### Signature

 [Phalcon\Encryption\Security\JWT\Token\Signature][security-jwt-token-signature] is similar to the [Phalcon\Encryption\Security\JWT\Token\Item][security-jwt-token-item], but it only holds the signature hash as well as its encoded value.

 ### Token

 [Phalcon\Encryption\Security\JWT\Token\Token][security-jwt-token-token] is the component responsible for storing and calculating the JWT token.
 It accepts the headers, claims ( as [Phalcon\Encryption\Security\JWT\Token\Item][security-jwt-token-item] objects), and signature objects in its constructor.
 The object is a value container: it cannot be cast to a string and does not serialize to JSON - use `getToken()` whenever the JWT string itself is needed.
 It exposes:

 ```php
 public function getClaims(): Item